 While registered Shareholders will receive a paper copy of the notice of meeting, this Information Circular and a form of proxy, beneficial Shareholders will receive a notice containing information prescribed by the Notice-and-Access Provisions and a voting instruction form.
-In addition, a paper copy of the notice of meeting, this Information Circular, and a voting instruction form will be mailed to those Shareholders who do not hold their Common Shares in their own name, but who have previously requested to receive paper copies of these materials.
-Paramount's financial statements in respect of its most recently completed financial year will be mailed to registered Shareholders and those beneficial Shareholders who previously requested to receive such information.
+In addition, a paper copy of the notice of meeting, this Information Circular, and a voting instruction form will be mailed to those beneficial Shareholders who have previously requested to receive paper copies of these materials.
+Paramount's financial statements in respect of its most recently completed financial year along with the related management's discussion and analysis will be mailed to registered Shareholders and to those beneficial Shareholders who previously requested to receive such information.